dai-shi/proxy-memoize/README.md

 ## Project status

 The v1 API is complete and fixed.
-Our docs and examples are not very comprehensie, and we hope to have more best practices.
+Our docs and examples are not very comprehensive, and we hope to have more best practices.
 Contributions are welcome.